dayawansha/spring-boot-generic-rest-api/README.md

 These APIs have designed to reduce the unnecessary rest API endpoints in your poroject.

-when you are working with microservice architecture, Some times you met small tables. (someone defined as a reference table) These tables don't have heavy relationships with other tables.
+when you are working with microservice architecture, Some times you met small tables. (someone defined as a reference table..etc) These tables don't have heavy relationships with other tables.

  However, according to the Spring-Rest-API framework for each entity (Table) you have to write multiple Rest-API endpoints (for CRUD operations).